Skip to content

 September 11, 2025, 4:42 am | Read time: 3 minutes

-For many Germans, it’s still a peculiar phenomenon: driving on the left side of the road in our English neighbors’ country.
-But it’s not just the United Kingdom—a third of the world’s population drives on what is perceived as the wrong side of the road.
+For many Germans, it’s still a quirky phenomenon: driving on the left side of the road in our English neighbors’ country.
+But it’s not just the United Kingdom; one-third of the world’s population drives on what is perceived as the wrong side of the road.
 TRAVELBOOK explains why.

 The History of Left-Hand Traffic